 8. Bubble Tea / Pearl Milk Tea

 When I was living in Los Angeles in the early 2000s, Bubble Tea (aka “Boba”) had somehow gained popularity and became the hottest thing in the city.
-I remember my Taiwanese friends told me that Boba is not anything new to them – in fact, the concept of Bubble Tea was invented in the 1980’s in Taiwan.
+I remember my Taiwanese friends told me that Boba is not anything new to them – in fact, the concept of Bubble Tea was invented in the

 The original bubble tea was simply just black tea mixed with milk and tapioca balls, but since it became popular, it has sprouted new variations which include fruit-flavored juice (such as passion fruit, strawberry, mango, lychee, etc) and ice blended base.
-In the recent years, it has also become a trend to be able to pick the level of sugars so you can feel slightly better when you are sipping on your milk tea drink.
-However, I personally think the traditional pearl milk tea with full sugar is still the best one!
+In recent years, it has also become a trend to be able to pick the level of sugars so you can feel slightly better when you are sipping on your milk tea drink.
+However, I personally think the traditional pearl milk tea with full sugar is still the best thing to get!

 - Chunsui Tang (春山茶水舖)

 - Chen San Ding Bubble Tea (陳三鼎黑糖粉圓鮮奶 專賣店)

 I suppose Pineapple cake is not something you actually eat while you are in Taipei – instead, it’s something often brought back as a souvenir.